FlyKOO/debian-qemu-disk-images/README.md

-# Debian QEMU Disk Images
+# Debian QEMU Disk Image

 This repository provides a script that produces ready-to-use Debian disk images for the common supported architectures, and comes with the instructions to